openstack/kolla/doc/devenv-heat.rst

 container within the Kolla node as the FLAT\_INTERFACE.
 The FLAT\_INTERFACE tells Nova what device to use (i.e. eth1) to pass network traffic between Nova instances across Kolla nodes.
-This network should be seperate from the external\_network\_id above and is derived from the 'neutron net-list' command.
+This network should be separate from the external\_network\_id above and is derived from the 'neutron net-list' command.

 The container\_external\_subnet\_id: is the subnet equivalent to